Toagosei

-Toagosei Co., Ltd. (東亞合成株式会社, Toagosei Kabushiki-gaisha) is a Japanese chemical company, producing cyanoacrylate adhesives since 1963.
+Toagosei Co., Ltd. (東亞合成株式会社, Tōa Gōsei Kabushiki-gaisha) is a Japanese chemical company, producing cyanoacrylate adhesives since 1963.
 Other chemical products of the company include high purity gases, soda and chlorine products, and instant glue, which is sold in Japan as Aron Alpha and marketed in the United States as Krazy Glue.

 The company was originally named Yahagi Kogyo and was founded by Momosuke Fukuzawa in 1933 with the manufacturing of ammonium sulfate, sulfuric acid, and nitric acid as its products.
 The present company was formed when Yahagi Kogyo merged with three other chemical companies in 1944.